Flowersnow/CS311-Project/README.md

 Repo for CPSC 311 Term Project

+Requirements:
+To install Rust refer to Rust’s official installation documentations,https://www.rust-lang.org/en-US/install.html.
+Our source code currently has only been tested on Windows, other platforms may behave unexpectedly.

+To run the application, go to the base directory of the project and run the command "cargo run "<equity>" " where equity is a stock symbol from the list of exchanges NASDAQ, NYSE, AMEX.
+You can find equities following this link, https://www.nasdaq.com/screening/company-list.aspx.

 Refer to https://docs.rs/reqwest/0.9.5/reqwest/ and https://github.com/seanmonstar/reqwest for HTTP Rust Client.
-Most of the code/setup is borrowed from there.
-Added new file sync-stock.rs, which is a synchronous call using the API from https://www.alphavantage.co/documentation/.
-Currently using Intraday with interval 1min.
+Most of the code/setup for the fetch function is borrowed from there.
+The Stock Time Series Data API fromAlpha Vantage (https://www.alphavantage.co/documentation/) offers real time stock series data derived from the current trading day.
+We will be using the intraday time series option with one minute intervals to gather the last 90 data points of a certain equity.